 1. Consider your priorities

-Take time to think about how you use your bathroom on a daily basis.
-If you only enjoy a soak in the bath once in a blue moon, do you need one at all?
-Or, if you usually have showers but love to unwind in the bath at the weekend, why not combine the two with a spacious shower-bath and save on the cost of a separate shower?
-Or, you could create a walk-in wet room instead.
+If you only enjoy a soak in the bath once in a blue moon, carefully consider whether you need one at all.
+Or, if you usually have showers but love to unwind in the bath at the weekend, could combining the two with a spacious shower-bath – or wet room – save on the cost of a separate shower?
+Find out how to create a wet room in our guide.

 3. Mix and match to save cash